-Entry has now opened for nominations to the Alumni of the Year awards 2013.
+Entries are now open for nominations to the Alumni of the Year awards 2014.
 The award is a great opportunity to recognise Birmingham alumni who have made a valuable contribution to the University, the community or their professional field and to demonstrate the extraordinary range of achievements amongst Birmingham’s former students.

-Alumni, staff and students are able to nominate alumni in any of the following categories:
+Alumni, staff and students were able to nominate alumni in any of the following categories:

 Young alumnus (under 35) of the year